 9. Tsaritsyno Palace and Park

-When, towards the end of the 18th century, Empress Catherine II decided that this park was to be her country residence, she gave precise orders to the architects: the forest was to be authentic and not the result of human intervention.
+When, towards the end of the 18th century, Empress Catherine II decided that this park was to be her country residence, she gave precise orders to the architects: the forest was authentic and not the result of human intervention.
 This is precisely the feeling you get when you enter Tsaritsyno Park and walk along its romantic paths, interspersed with bridges and lakes.

 Address: Dol’skaya Ulitsa, 1